-Protocol - What you must do Guidance - How you should do it Whenever there is a change in circumstance that impacts the safety and/or risk to a child(ren).
-Two-level decisions/reviews must occur within the context of a staffing between the county child welfare worker and a county child welfare supervisor at a minimum.
-To dispose of the maltreatment allegations, enter contributory factors, review assessment results (Safety Assessment, Temporary Parental Safety Agreement, Risk Assessment, Strengths & Needs), review RIL information and to document the disposition/case decision date and a summary of case closure activities a Second Level Decision in NC FAST must be submitted.
+Protocol - What you must do Guidance - How you should do it To dispose of the maltreatment allegations, enter contributory factors, review assessment results (Safety Assessment, Temporary Parental Safety Agreement, Risk Assessment, Strengths & Needs), review RIL information and to document the disposition/case decision date and a summary of case closure activities a Second Level Decision in NC FAST must be submitted.
 Signatures of the county child welfare worker and supervisor are required if the CPS Assessment Documentation Tool is not completed in NC FAST.
 The case supervisor must review every CPS Assessment case file for compliance with policy and protocol.